McRaeAlex/AdventOfCode2018/README.md

 ## Day 12:
 ![Visualization](https://github.com/McRaeAlex/AdventOfCode2018/blob/master/Visualizations/Day12.png)

-In order to solve this problem the first part I just simulated it.
-For part 2 we can to simulate 50000000000 generations, this was far to many so using excel I graphed the number of plants per generation.
-I noticed it was linear so I simulated it up to a certain number until it became linear and then calculated the rest using the function from excel.
+In order to solve this problem I used a number of tools and techniques.
+For the first part I just simulated it by writing the algorithm.
+For the second part 50000000000 generations is to large to simulate so instead using excel I graphed the number of plants per generation.
+I noticed it was linear so I simulated it up to a certain generation  until it became linear, then calculated the rest using the function from excel.

 ## Day 13:
 I want to do a visualization for the first part of this maybe the second after.